Zou-2004/VLM_data_pipeline/README.md

 - NumPy, SciPy, Pillow, tqdm
 - h5py (for HDF5 files)
 - protobuf, grpcio-tools (for Objectron)
-- pycocotools (for COCO)
-- MoGe-2 dependencies (for COCO depth estimation)

 See `data_processing/requirements.txt` and `QA_generation/requirements.txt` for complete lists.